 How you compare

-Right at the bottom of the page is quite useful data, entitled ‘how you compare’, which shows how many followers you have compared to your competitors.
+The next part of the page shows how many followers you have compared to your competitors.
 This allows you to keep track of others in your industry and perhaps give you something to aim for.
 It also makes it easier for you to go to the pages of your competitors and see what sort of content they are posting, and how their followers are engaging with it.

 I’m really pleased that LinkedIn has introduced all these great analytics, and I have heard that they will be improving on these again in the future.
 Have you used your analytics page yet?
 Let us know what you like about it, or what you would like to see improved....